raspberrypilearning/sensehat-scratch-mp3-player/en/step_2.md

 [[[generic-scratch3-sprite-from-library]]]
 --- /task ---

-You can delete any scripts or sounds that are already on your sprite.
+Delete any scripts or sounds that are already on your sprite.

 --- task ---
 Add the **Pi SenseHAT** extension in Scratch.